andreafiori/entilocali/README.md

 Introduction
 --------------

-    The application is still under construction
+    The application is still under construction!

-I'm building this application to restyle an old CMS made with flat PHP long time ago for the company.
+This application is intended to manage data for public administrations and small companies.
-This is intended to manage data for public administrations and small companies.
+It will replace an old flat PHP CMS.

 Installation
 -------------------